Devendra00712/Amazon-UI-Clone/README.md

-# amazon-clone
+Amazon Clone
+Project Description
-A static Amazon clone built using HTML and CSS, showcasing front-end development skills.
+A static clone of the Amazon homepage built using HTML and CSS.
+This project is a front-end development exercise to replicate the design and layout of a popular e-commerce website.